cwilliams145/nmos-audio-channel-mapping/index.md

 [![Build Status](https://travis-ci.com/AMWA-TV/nmos-audio-channel-mapping.svg)](https://travis-ci.com/AMWA-TV/nmos-audio-channel-mapping)

-IS-08 is an AMWA NMOS Specification to set channel mapping/selecting/shuffling settings for use with NMOS APIs.
+---

+## About IS-08

+### What does it do?

+- Allows channel-level operations within NMOS environments
+ - For example: muting channels, swapping languages…

+### Why does it matter?

+- Provides expected functionality for typical production/broadcast operations
+- Extends usefulness of IS-05 and other NMOS specs.

+### How does it work?

+- Controller gets channel information from sending Node
+  - …and sends mapping matrix to the receiving Node
+- Can also do sender-side matrixing

+---

-It has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initative.
+IS-08 has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initiative.

-See [here](https://github.com/AMWA-TV/nmos-audio-channel-mapping) for the GitHub repo for this Specification.

 See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifications.

+The formal (template) specification is provided in [this GitHub repository](https://github.com/AMWA-TV/nmos-audio-channel-mapping).
+These pages provide supporting documentation and HTML renders of the APIs (which are specified in RAML and JSON Schema).

-The documenation and API links immediately below, and the links in the page heading, are for the main development branch.
+The documentation and API links immediately below, and the links in the page heading, are for an example development branch.
 Links to [other releases (tags)](tags/) and [other branches](branches/) appear later in the page, or under "VERSIONS..." in the page heading.

 Once AMWA has approved a Specification, its documentation and API links will be for the _most recent approved release_ (which may be earlier than what is shown by the default branch on the GitHub repo).

 ## Documentation for branch v1.0.x